Maldus512/FOOLCompiler/README.md

 ### Usage
 Start the compiler with
-`$ ./fcc -f prog.fool`
+`$ ./fjc -f prog.fool`
 , where prog.fool is a fool program.
-Some examples can be found under *test/* folder.

 It is possibile to specify the following parameters: